Overview - Lares Trek via Yanahuara to Machu Picchu 4 Days

 The local tradition of weaving textiles in the Andes dates from ages ago.
 Numerous indigenous communities in the region, like the Huacawasi have preserved their knowledge and techniques of weaving textiles, as well as their ancient fashion.
 The weaving is done in a traditional way, using a weaving tool, consisting in 2 bars with a a weaving thread in between.
 The local people take the wool from the lama’s to make their traditional cloting with.
 The woolfirst is first spun and then colored with natural materials such as flowers.
 Every community is distinguished by its proper colors and drawings, representing the daily activities of the local communities.

-2nd Day: Huacawasi – Sondor – Paso Sacsayllame – Aruray Cocha – Yurak Cocha – Miski Unu
+Day 2: Huacawasi – Sondor – Huacawasi C’asa Pass – Aruray Cocha – Yurak Cocha – Mantanay - Pucara

-Early in the morning we will be welcomed by local children in traditional clothing, on their way to school.
-After a nutritious breakfast we will start hiking towards the highest point, the pass of Sacsayllame at 4400m or 14435 feet.
+After a nutritious breakfast we will start hiking towards the highest point, the pass of Huacawasi at 4500m or 14763 feet.
 The hike will take about 4 hours and will be very steep uphill.
 Of course an emergency horse will accompany us so that everyone will certainly be able to reach the top.
 During this trek you will be able to enjoy enormous mountains, a patchwork of agricultural lands and breathtaking views.
 Be aware that we will reach great heights and the weather can be very cold.
-After reaching the highest point we will descend and pass a beautiful lagoon before having lunch next to the river.
+After reaching the highest point we will descend and pass beautiful lagoons and we’ll stop for having lunch.
 You will be able to recuperate while our cooks prepare a delicious lunch for you.
-Next we will descend further through a forest where you will be able to enjoy the “Queuñas” (Polylepis),a typical three from Peru.
-This walk will take about 1 hour before reaching our campsite at Miski Unu (3550m/11646f).
-A wonderful place in the middle of nowhere where you will receive hot thee and some snacks upon arrival before having dinner.
+Next we will descend further through a forest where you will be able to enjoy the “Queuñas” (Polylepis – a typical three from Peru), flora and fauna of this wonderful park.
+Thereafter we will continue descending until we got our camping spot at Pucara (3000m/9842f), a private camping place where you will have tea time and some snacks upon arrival before having dinner.

 4th Day: Aguas Calientes – Machu Picchu – Cusco